Equestrians seeking good entertainment find horse movies better than all other genres. Put a horse on screen and you have our attention.

 One of Jandreau’s best friends, a former bull rider named Lane Scott, has also been paralyzed in an accident and for a time it seems like the film is a study of disability, brokenness, and perseverance.
 Jandreau’s sister Lilly is autistic, and she and their father, Tim, add another dimension to the story.

 The film uses real people to portray a dramatized version of themselves.
 The harsh scenes are sometimes difficult to watch.
 A stand-out for equestrians is a scene where Jandreau backs a young horse.
 It’s remarkable when the director just lets the camera run, documentary-style, so the viewers witness reality.

 The Mustang (iTunes)

-This gorgeous and intense film tells the story of Roman (played by Matthias Schoenaerts), a tough and violent convict in Nevada who is given the opportunity to enter the state penitentiary’s wild horse rehabilitation program.
-Sensing a kindred spirit in the mustang, who he names Marquis, he slowly learns how to control his temper and reach out to his daughter.
+This gorgeous and intense film tells the story of Roman (played by Matthias Schoenaerts), a tough and violent convict in Nevada who enters the state penitentiary’s wild horse rehabilitation program.
+He hurt his child’s mother and is haunted by guilt.
+Sensing a kindred spirit in the mustang, who he names Marquis, he slowly learns how to control his temper and eventually understands how to reconnect with his daughter.